mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 ```archetype
 variable desc : option<string> = none
 ```
-* the collection of the player addresses:
+* a collection that will contain the addresses of all players:
 ```archetype
 asset player {
   id : address
 }
 ```
-* a state of 3 possible values:
+* a state with 3 possible values:
 ```archetype
 states =
 | Created initial